abelardojarab/emacs-config/.emacs.d/multiple-cursors/README.md

 NB!
 Make sure to do so before requiring multiple-cursors.

+It is possible to set multiple-cursors to "run-for-all" for every command except for those that are listed in `mc/cmds-to-run-once`.
+To enable this set `mc/always-run-for-all` to non-nil.
+Add commands to be run once to `mc/cmds-to-run-once` in ".mc-lists.el".

 ## Known limitations

 * isearch-forward and isearch-backward aren't supported with multiple cursors.